31 Jul How to Develop Your Business Name: 10 Top Tips

 The business name you choose has an immense impact on how your customers perceive you.
 If you are starting a business from scratch, your mind is probably distracted by cash flow, venders and taxes amongst other things.
 However, your business name is just as important to get off on the right foot.

-When you start the process to develop your business name, it’s a good idea to write down or use your computer to note your values, products and services.
+When you start the process to develop your company name, it’s a good idea to write down or use your computer to note your values, products and services.
 You may be starting a new company and have no idea where to begin.
-You have to start somewhere, such as searching online for how to develop your business name.
+You have to start somewhere, such as searching online for how to develop your name.

 Here are 10 Top Tips on How to Develop Your Business Name

 Develop your company name using words that describe the company.
 This doesn’t necessarily mean your name has to describe what you do, but it portrays a feeling you want to get across.
 For example, if you are opening your own spa business you could call it ‘Oasis Spa’, the fact that the word spa is in the title tells everyone what the business is about.
 Alternately, your business name could be something like ‘Daily Retreat’ or just ‘Tranquil’, which is portraying your business vibe.

 Words evoke an emotional response.
 You can convey your message with just one word and increase interest.
 Avoid using words that may cause a negative reaction.
 Some words may have unpleasant connotations.
 If you are questioning the use of the word or words at all, go with your gut and exclude it.

 2. Develop Your Business Name To Be Memorable

 Choose a name that makes you stand out from the crowd.
 In today’s world it’s incredibly hard to come up with something 100% unique as there are so many companies, but it’s not impossible.
 When you have created 5 to 10 name ideas share them with people in a conversation and then go back later to see which one they remember.
 If any names resonate or hold any significance in their mind, you may be on to something.